egenerse/master-thesis/content/apollon_reengineering.typ

 === Apollon Library:
   This is the core module that encapsulates all modeling-related functionalities.
 It handles rendering and layout using React Flow, defines UML data structures, manages interaction logic such as selection and editing, and provides utilities like export and import diagrams

-  The library uses *Zustand* for centralized and scalable state management and integrates *Yjs*, a CRDT-based framework, for real-time collaboration.
-Yjs works through a shared *Y.Doc* object that synchronizes state across multiple clients.
+  The library uses Zustand for centralized and scalable state management and integrates Yjs, a CRDT-based framework, for real-time collaboration.
+Yjs works through a shared Y.Doc object that synchronizes state across multiple clients.
 We will describe this mechanism in more detail in Section 5.5.

   To connect the application state with the Yjs document, the library also includes a Yjs sync component that links the store and collaborative state updates.